Best travel time Tayrona National Park

 By boat

 The popular Cabo San Juan beach del Guía can be reached by a boat trip from Tatanga.
-The boat leaves around 9:30am, when the boat is full.
-At 4 p.m., the boat returns.
+The boat leaves around 9:30am, or when the boat is full.
+The boat returns at 4 p.m.
 The trip takes about an hour.
 Agree clearly where the captain will pick you up for the return trip.
-The boat trip can be very rough and is therefore not recommended for everyone.
+The ride can be very rough and is not recommended for everyone.
 Price indication is around COP80,000 /20$ one way.
-From December to the end of March, the sea is extra wild and the boat trip can even be dangerous and take over 2 hours instead of 1 hour.
-Therefore check first the forecast for wind and waves before you decide to book the boat trip.
+From December to the end of March, the sea is extra rough and the boat trip can even be dangerous and take over 2 hours instead of 1 hour.
+Therefore, check the forecast for wind and waves before you decide to book the boat trip.

 Continue reading here for more information about Tayrona National park; beaches and hikes, staying in the nicest hostels and hotels in Tayrona National Park, what is the best travel period, how much does an entrance ticket cost and other practical information for your visit to Tayrona National Park.
 Are you going to take a tour of Colombia’s north coast?
 Then read here about the trip we made from Barranquilla to Santa Marta.